shithindas/devops/jenkins/README.md

 ### Secrets and SSH keys

 - Configure SSH Key in Jenkins for cloning the private repositories Create the SSH key pair using `ssh-keygen` command and add the private key via Manage Jenkins -> Manage Credentials -> Domains(global) -> Add Credentials.
 Add the username and private key here.
+Provide Secret ID as `github_user`
-##TODO
+- Configure the Docker Hub login credentials in Jenkins secrets Add the Docker Hub login credentials as kind "Username with password".
+Provide secret id as `dockerhub_user`

-- Configure the Docker Hub login credentials in Jenkins secrets Now add the private key to the Jenkins server.
-So go to Manage Jenkins -> Manage Credentials -> Domains(global) -> Add Credentials.
-Add the username and private key here.
+- Configure SSH Private key for accessing Kubernetes server from Jenkins Add the pem key of kubernetes server as kind "SSH Username with private key".
+Provide secret id as `k8s_ubuntu`